-Figure 3: Karbi ‘Non-Subject SAP marker’ (Konnerth 2014:224). 'non-A' here refers to the P argument.

 Form complexity also includes forms such as inverse markers (that distinguish a set of A/P combinations) and portmanteau morphemes (that encode a specific A/P combination).
 However, form complexity is exceeded by cell complexity for every language in my sample.
 Both measures are included, as they capture different measures of complexity that represent obstacles to language learners -- learning when to use a marker in the possible space of A/P combinations, and learning specific, unique forms that encode an A/P combination.

 Alignment

-While case-marking helps distinguish core arguments on nouns, languages also differ in if they treat grammatical relations similarly/differently (Bickel and Nichols, 2008).
-I used the information on case-marking collected to annotate the languages for their alignment, which allows us to test this idea, as well as observe spatial and genealogical patterns in alignment.
+While case marking helps distinguish core arguments on nouns, languages also differ in whether they treat certain grammatical relations similarly/differently (Bickel and Nichols, 2008).
+I used the information on case marking collected to annotate the languages for their alignment, which allows me to test this idea, as well as observe spatial and genealogical patterns in alignment.

 Results

-Once data was collected, I used mixed effects models to test whether individual predictors, such as Hill/Valley classification, or their associated sociocultural traits have a meaningful relationship with core argument coding complexity.
+Once data was collected, I used mixed effects models to test whether individual predictors, such as Hill/Valley classification or associated sociocultural traits have a meaningful relationships with core argument coding complexity measures.
 I also test whether Hill/Valley societies are themselves predicted by the ecological conditions said to give rise to them via a logistic regression.
 Model assumptions were assessed through visual inspection of residual plots, Q-Q plots for normality, and formal tests (Shapiro-Wilk).
 Since all continuous variables were scaled, effect sizes (β coefficients) represent differences measured in standard deviations of a variable.

-The mixed effects models used for predicting the different measures of argument coding complexity (case-marking, cell and form) used only one fixed effect at a time, due to the small size of the sample (N=31) after excluding an outlier (discussed in S4.2).
-To control for the genealogical factor in the sample, Subfamily (the node below top-level that the language belongs to in Glottolog) was used as a random effect.
-Logistic regression models were also fitted to analyze if Hill/Valley classification could be predicted according to its presumed ecological determinants.
-The models are summarized below in Table 3.
+The mixed effects models used for predicting the different measures of argument coding complexity (case marking, cell and form) used only one fixed effect at a time, due to the small size of the sample (N=31) after excluding an outlier (discussed in S4.2).
+To control for the genealogical non-independence of languages in the sample, Subfamily (the node below top-level that the language belongs to in Glottolog) was used as a random effect.
+Logistic regression models were also fitted to analyze if Hill/Valley classification could be predicted according to ecological variables.
+Details of all models and statistical analyses can be found in Appendix B.